baycom/nodeclock/README.md

 sudo systemctl start nodeclock

-Now you have installed the nodeclock service an you can point you local browser to http://localhost/manage
+Now you have installed the nodeclock service and you can point you local browser to http://localhost/manage

 On a Raspbian system you might want to install firefox:

 sudo apt-get install iceweasel